 If you wish to enter Setup after POST, restart the system by pressing <Ctrl> + <Alt> + <Delete>, or by pressing the reset button on the system chassis.
 You can also restart by turning the system off and then back on.
-Do this last option only if the first two failed.
+Do this last option only if the first two fail.

 The Setup program is designed to make it as easy to use as possible.
-It is a menu-driven program, which means you can scroll through the various sub-menus and make your selections among the predetermined choices.
+Being a menu-driven program, it lets you can scroll through the various sub-menus and make your selections among the predetermined choices.

-Because the BIOS software is constantly being updated, the following BIOS setup screens and descriptions are for reference purposes only, and may not exactly match what you see on your screen.
+The BIOS software is constantly being updated, so the following BIOS setup screens and descriptions are for reference purposes only, and may not exactly match what you see on your screen.